GitLeeRepo/JavaScriptNotes/JavaScriptNotes.md

 ### Partial list of the methods

-* exec() - invoke to return a match based on the provided regular expression.
+* **regexp.exec(string)** - invoke to return a match within the string parameter based on the regexp regular expression.
+It returns an array containing the results, or null if nothing found.
+Element zero of the returned result is the matched text itself, while 1 thru n is the captured substrings if the regEx search includes groups.
+The array also contains the "index" for the beginning location of where the match was foun.
+If the global flag was set it will also iclude a .lastIndex property value where the next invokation of exec() will start when running it in a loop.

 ## Converting text from the DOM into a RegExp object